daddevv/TypingTowers/.github/instructions/project_layout.instructions.md

 - The `GameScene` now includes score and combo UI elements in the top-left corner, updating in real-time as the player types.
 The UI is implemented using Phaser's `Text` objects and is visible throughout gameplay.
 - **A particle burst effect is now triggered at the mob or letter location on every correct keystroke, providing instant visual feedback.**
 - **The level completion screen features Continue (Enter) and Back (Esc) buttons for seamless navigation through levels and worlds.**
+  - **Keyboard shortcuts for Continue (Enter) and Back (Esc) are handled via the centralized `InputSystem`, which updates `gameState` and triggers navigation.**
+  - **The Continue button now updates `gameState.gameStatus` to `'playing'`, and scenes listen for this state change to advance to the next level/world or menu.
+Direct scene transitions are not used in the button handler.**

 ## Level & World Progression System